cloudoperators/greenhouse-extensions/plutono/README.md

 **Step 1: Add your dashboards**

 Dashboards are selected from `ConfigMaps` across namespaces.
 The plugin searches for `ConfigMaps` with the label `plutono-dashboard: "true"` and imports them into Plutono.
 The `ConfigMap` must contain a key like `my-dashboard.json` with the dashboard JSON content.
 [Example](https://github.com/cloudoperators/greenhouse-extensions/blob/main/plutono/README.md#example-dashboard-config)
+A guide how to create dashboards can be found [here](https://github.com/cloudoperators/greenhouse-extensions/blob/main/plutono/README.md#create-a-dashboard).

 **Step 2: Add your datasources**